stephomi/nomadsculpt.com/manual/docs/tools.md

 ## Mask
-This tool let you mask points.
+This tool lets you mask points.
 Masked vertices can't be sculpted or painted afterwards, this is a way to "protect" some area.

 If you go in the tool settings, you can also perform other operations on the mask.